-Note for Cities and School Districts: Cities and school districts are required to publish their notice in a newspaper in accordance with Section 4.003(a)(1) (See B, above) and may also give any additional notice.
+Note for Cities and School Districts: Cities and school districts are required to publish their notice in a newspaper in accordance with Section 4.003(a)(1) and may also give any additional notice.
 (Sec.
 4.003(c)).

 Note for Home-Rule Charter Cities: Home-rule cities MUST also give notice as provided in their charters.